The first time I had to create a user research proposal, I was equal parts terrified, excited, and confused.

 I wrote research plans to help align stakeholders on the what and how of a research project.
 Now, I needed to convince stakeholders why we should do a specific research project.
 For me, this felt like a distinct difference.

-Why are proposals important?
+Why are user research proposals important?

 My first user research proposal was in-house, but I quickly learned its importance for both in-house and freelance researchers.
 Research proposals help you move projects forward in both scenarios, but there are slightly different needs for freelancers versus in-house researchers.